HavaG/KindergartenApp/Swagger/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 Integer groupId = 56; // Integer | The id of the group
-Integer child = 56; // Integer | The id of the child to remove from the gorup try {
+Integer childId = 56; // Integer | The id of the child to remove from the gorup try {
-    apiInstance.removeChild(groupId, child);
+    apiInstance.removeChildFromGroup(groupId, childId);
 } catch (ApiException e) {
-    System.err.println("Exception when calling DefaultApi#removeChild");
+    System.err.println("Exception when calling DefaultApi#removeChildFromGroup");
     e.printStackTrace();
 }
 ```